 Key Market Stats:

-- Key real estate markets stats for Florida can vary by area, so be sure to research markets by city in Florida, including Miami, Naples, Tampa, Orlando, Tallahassee, and Jacksonville.
+- Key real estate market stats for Florida can vary by area, so be sure to research markets by city in Florida, including Miami, Naples, Tampa, Orlando, Tallahassee, and Jacksonville.

 Key Market Stats:

-Every quarter the FHA publishes its House Price Index report that measures house price appreciation and the percent change in house prices in Florida.
+Every month, Freddie Mac publishes its House Price Index report that measures house price appreciation and the percent change in house prices in Florida.

-The most recent Index shows that home prices in Florida have increased by more than 221% since the first quarter of 1991.
-Over the last five years, the price of a home in Florida has grown by more than 50%, while over the last quarter prices have increased by 1.25%.
+The most recent Index shows that home prices in Florida have increased by more than 156% since April 2002.
+Over the last 5 years, the price of a home in Florida has grown by over 82%, while over the last month prices have increased by 2.5% (April 2022).

 U.S. News & World Report recently released its rankings of the best and worst states for housing affordability and overall cost of living.
 When compiling housing affordability data for Florida, researchers compare median housing prices to median family incomes and mortgage interest rates in the state.

-Florida is ranked #35 in affordability, meaning that Florida has one of the least affordable housing markets among all 50 states.
-By comparison, high-cost states such as Oregon, California, and Hawaii were ranked 48th, 49th, and 50th.
+Florida is ranked #31 in affordability, meaning that Florida has one of the least affordable housing markets among all 50 states.
+By comparison, high-cost states such as Massachusetts, California, and Hawaii were ranked 48th, 49th, and 50th.